MASSIVE CORAL RECOVERY PROJECT COMPLETE ON HAWAI‘I ISLAND

 (HONOKŌHAU SMALL BOAT HARBOR, Hawai‘i Island) — A collaboration of conservation divers has successfully removed and relocated nearly 11 years worth of coral growth from a decommissioned offshore fish farm pipe ring that was towed into this busy harbor last week.

-Divers from the DLNR Division of Aquatic Resources (DAR), The Nature Conservancy (TNC), and Arizona State University (ASU) then teamed up to remove hundreds of large, healthy, native coral heads from the ring, which supported the teepee-like structure used to raise Hawaiian Kanpachi (yellowtail or amber jack).
+Divers from the DLNR Division of Aquatic Resources (DAR), The Nature Conservancy (TNC), and Arizona State University (ASU) then teamed up to remove hundreds of large, healthy, native coral heads from the ring, which supported the teepee-like structure used to raise Hawaiian kanpachi (greater amberjack).
 Four of the fish pens remain in operation and visible just off a runway at the Ellison Onizuka Kona International Airport.

 “Essentially, this pen has been in the water for eleven years, since 2013, and in that time, just natural recruitment of coral has happened to the point that now it’s time to take the pen out of the water.
 And there’s a whole, you know, eleven years’ worth of coral on the pen,” explained Julia Rose, the coral restoration program manager for TNC.